-Motion graphics and animation are both visual art forms that involve the movement of images, but they serve different purposes and have distinct characteristics.
-This article is a brief summary of their differences:
+Motion graphics and animation are both visual art forms that involve the movement of images, but they serve different purposes

 Motion Graphics